LuisGVazquezV/Project0/README.md

 To run this application locally, follow these steps:

 1. **Clone the Repository:**
+    ```sh
     git clone <repository_url>
     cd pet-adoption-agency
+    ```

 2. **Database Setup:**
   - Install PostgreSQL and create a database named `PetAgency`.
   - Execute the SQL scripts in `database/PetAgency.sql` to create the necessary tables.

 3. **Configure Database Connection:**
   - Update the database connection settings in `src/main/java/com.revature/utils/Connection.java` to match your local PostgreSQL setup.

 4. **Build and Run the Application:**
   - Compile and run the Java application using your preferred IDE or build tool.

 5. **Testing Endpoints:**
   - Use Postman to send HTTP requests to the API endpoints for testing.

 ## API Endpoints
 - **GET /users**: Retrieve all users.